harvard-dce/player-router/README.md

     initPlayerRouter({
       seeking: {
-        seekParamName: 'start',
+        seekParamName: 'range',
         seekResponder: seekToTime
       }
     });

-    function seekToTime(time) {
+    function seekToTime(startTime, endTime) {
-      mediaElement.currentTime = time;
+      mediaElement.currentTime = startTime;
     }

-Now when the user goes to yourserver.com/yourpath#start=10 in the browser, `seekToTime` will be called with 10.
+Now when the user goes to yourserver.com/yourpath#range=10 in the browser, `seekToTime` will be called with 10 as the startTime.

+If the user goes to yourserver.com/yourpath#range=10-16, 10 and 16 will be passed to seekToTime.

 Tests
 -----

 Run tests with `make test`.

+Run Chrome tests with `make test-chrome` and run Firefox tests with `make test-firefox`.

 License
 -------